CEPLER Careers Lectures

 The Law School runs several mooting competitions, which regularly see barristers and solicitors visit the School to judge mock trials between student advocates.
 There is also an annual Debating competition, exclusively for Law students.
 Further details on mooting are available here.

-The Law School is very proud of its Pro Bono group, which enables students to experience the practical application of the law, and to interact with practitioners in a variety of ways.
+The Law School is very proud of its Pro Bono Group, which enables students to experience the practical application of the law, and to interact with practitioners and members of the community in a variety of ways.